PLOS/ned-client/README.md

 See https://github.com/swagger-api/swagger-codegen

-This assumes you have built pulled and built their master branch into $HOME/applications/swagger-codegen
+This assumes you have built their master branch into $HOME/applications/swagger-codegen

 ## Generate/Update the client libraries